EvoCloud CMS 2.0

 From here you can:

-EvoAccess includes a widget that appears on your public website and gives visitors accessibility controls (such as adjusting text).
-Open Apps › EvoAccess › Website Widget Settings to turn it on or off and choose which corner of the screen it sits in (bottom right, bottom left, top right, or top left).
+To turn it on, open Apps › EvoAccess › Website Widget Settings, switch it on, and choose which corner of the screen it sits in (bottom right, bottom left, top right, or top left).
 Save, and your choice takes effect on your live site.

 Resources